ofgulban/cortical-auditory-atlas/resources/CBAplus_steps/README.md

 # How to perform CBA+ surface alignment

-Follow these steps for running cortex based alignment (CBA) in BrainVoyager v20.4.
+Follow these steps for running cortex based alignment (CBA) in `BrainVoyager v21.4`.
 If you are unfamiliar with CBA, see [this intorductory documentation](https://www.brainvoyager.com/bv/doc/UsersGuide/CortexBasedAlignment/CortexBasedAlignmentOfSulciAndGyri.html).

 ## Stage 1: Preparation for standard CBA